BoehmerSusanne/RetroYearPiRadio/README.md

 You can put your own music files in the folders with the years from 1950 to 2010. <br>

 #### Sample Music:
+- Music in 1950 folder: Dreams by Joakim Karud
 - Music in 1960 folder: I Dunno by Grapes
 - Music in 1970 folder: Intentions by Anno Domini Beats
 - Music in 1980 folder: Scouting by Eveningland